dell/OpenManage-Enterprise/docs/API.md

 Script to get the details of groups managed by OM Enterprise

 #### Description
-This script exercises the OME REST API to get a group and the device details for all devices in that group.
+This script uses the OME REST API to get a group and the device details for all devices in that group.
 For authentication X-Auth is used over Basic Authentication
 Note that the credentials entered are not stored to disk.